 It wouldn't be a list celebrating best gambling movies without Martin Scorsese's epic crime drama.
 It depicts greed, corruption and violence in Las Vegas during the 70s and 80s.

 Okay, so it's probably not the poster child that Vegas casinos would want of their industry.
 However, it's no less the very definition of a cinematic experience.

-Warning: it's not for the faint of heart, running at just over 3 hours.
+Warning: it's not for the faint of heart, running for over 3 hours.
 Regardless, those who put in the time will be rewarded with a truly standout film.